 Closing the Nutritional Care Gap in Cancer Treatment

-Cancer is estimated to affect about half of us during our lifetimes, profoundly impacting patients and their loved ones1.
-Danone is committed to supporting patients and healthcare systems to drive better health outcomes through advanced research, pioneering medical nutrition, and educational services.
+With 20 million new diagnoses every year, cancer is estimated to affect about half of us during our lifetimes1, profoundly impacting patients and loved ones alike.
+Danone is committed to supporting patients and healthcare systems by driving better health outcomes through advanced research, pioneering medical nutrition, and educational services.

 ADULTS IN THE EU SUFFER FROM UNTREATED MALNUTRITION2